hasura/graphql-engine/graphql/manual/schema/views.rst

 Customise schema with views
 ===========================

-You may want to customise your GraphQL schema for reasons like:
+You may want to customise your GraphQL schema to:

-- Limit scope: expose only a subset of the columns in a table
+- Limit scope i.e. expose only a subset of the columns in a table
 - Fetch derived data (*aggregations like count, average, etc.*) in queries

+These use-cases can be supported using database views.

-Please see the following pages on how to support these use-cases using views:
+Please see the following pages for the above use-cases:

 - :doc:`../queries/control-access`